a5ras/soc-home-lab/README.md

 # soc-home-lab
-Hands-on SOC lab: attack from Kali, detect with Suricata &amp; Wazuh, defend — with detection rules and full documentation.
+Hands-on SOC lab: attack from Kali, detect with Suricata &amp; Wazuh, defend; with detection rules and full documentation.